astronomer/astro-docs/.github/ISSUE_TEMPLATE/issue_template.md

 #### _Link to affected document:_

 #### _How severe is the problem?_
-- [ ] Important to fix: The document has incorrect or missing information that is preventing customers from being successful (Add the `error/itf` label to this issue).
+- [ ] Critical: The document has incorrect or missing information that is preventing customers from being successful (Add the `error/itf` label to this issue).
 - [ ] Useful: The document could benefit from a change, but there's nothing that's currently preventing customers from being successful without it (Add the `error/useful` label to this issue).
 - [ ] Typo: There's a noticeable grammar, spelling, or formatting issue in a document (Add the `error/typo` label to this issue).